 When an insurance carrier engages in conduct like failing to conduct a reasonable investigation of a claim, refusing to communicate about a claim or otherwise willfully refuses to act in good faith while processing a claim, policyholders have a variety of options.
 Those options might include a neutral evaluation, appraisal or a lawsuit.
 Each of these approaches involve different procedures, rules and remedies.

 It is not uncommon for an insured to demand that a homeowners claim dispute be submitted to appraisal over the objections of their insurance company.
 There are a number of common justifications used by insurance carriers to oppose submitting a claim to the appraisal process.
 One common reason is that the issue of liability or coverage has not been resolved.
-Appraisal is appropriate to address the value and method or repair, but the appraisal process cannot be used to determine the issue of whether a claim is covered.
+Appraisal is appropriate to address the value and method of repair, but the appraisal process cannot be used to determine the issue of whether a claim is covered.

-The most frequently asserted opposition advanced by insurance carriers to oppose appraisal is that the insured waived the right to appraisal.
+A frequently asserted opposition advanced by insurance carriers to oppose appraisal is that the insured waived the right to appraisal.
 The issue of waiver in this context is complex and impacted by the interplay of a number of factors.
 While delay in asserting appraisal is certainly relevant, the passage of time between the loss and the motion to compel appraisal typically is not sufficient to constitute waiver without more.
 The key issue is whether a policyholder engages in litigation during this interim period because litigation is inconsistent with appraisal.
 While extensive litigation in the form of amended pleadings, discovery and the filing of motions may constitute a waiver, these steps along with the passage of time still might be insufficient.

 A recent decision by the Florida Fifth District Court of Appeal makes clear that even extensive litigation activity and the passage of time together will not constitute a waiver in some circumstances.
 In the case of Florida Insurance Guaranty Association (FIGA) v.
 Martucci, et al, the 5th District reversed the trial court by finding that a claim was covered despite the fact both parties had engaged in extensive litigation in the form of discovery, pleadings and motions.